ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-6-4.md

-Chapter 6: Ethical Considerations in Digital Leadership: Fostering Diversity and Inclusion in Digital Leadership
+Fostering Diversity and Inclusion in Digital Leadership
 ================================================================================================================

 Ethical considerations are critical for effective digital leadership in the digital age.
 Fostering diversity and inclusion in digital leadership is not only an ethical imperative but also a strategic advantage.
 In this chapter, we will explore strategies for fostering diversity and inclusion in digital leadership, including building diverse teams, promoting inclusive practices, and addressing biases.